Milo Moiré

+Early life and education

 Moiré was born in Switzerland, of Slovak and Spanish origin.
-She has an art school background and a master's degree in psychology from University of Bern in Switzerland (magna cum laude).
-Moiré is known for performance art pieces including PlopEgg, The Script System No.2, and Mirror Box.
-Currently, she does daily live pornography that can be viewed for a fee through her website and social networks.
+She has an art school background and a master's degree in psychology from the University of Bern, Switzerland (2011).

-PlopEgg
+Career

+2014

 Moiré's PlopEgg No. 1, performed at Art Cologne 2014, was a work of action painting that involved the expelling of paint filled eggs from her vagina on to a canvas, thus creating an abstract work of art.
 The eggs contained ink and acrylic paint.
 A video description of the work states "At the end of this almost meditative art birth performance the stained canvas is folded up, smoothed and unfolded to a symmetrically reflected picture, astonishingly coloured and full of [strength]."
 The folding of the resulting canvas created a work which has been compared to a Rorschach test and a womb.
 Moiré writes: "To create art, I use the original source of femininity – my vagina."

-The Script System No. 2
+2016

 In June 2014, for The Script System No. 2, Moiré travelled to Art Basel naked with the names of items of clothing marked on her body in paint; she was refused entry, forcing her to dress to enter the exhibition.
 Of The Script System, she has said "[it] is inspired by the script theory of cognitive psychology.
 Each of us knows these scripts (e.g. restaurant script), recurrent, stereotyped action sequences, after which we work every day.
 Especially early in the morning on the way to work, we work almost automatically, often without awareness of our environment.
 These everyday blindness I wanted to break through my performance."
 Moiré claims that lacking an outer shell of clothes, the human body regains its ability to communicate without the distractions of money, fashion, ideology or even time.
 The experience of the art viewer is also transformed with the reaction or non-reaction of the public an integral part of the performance.
 Her first nude performance was in 2007 and she has performed nude ever since in order to provide an authentic and unmediated experience.

 In 2016 she performed naked to protest the 2015 New Year Eve sexual attacks in Germany.